schmug/VistAI/README.md

 - **Performance Tracking**: See which models respond fastest and are chosen most often
 - **User Accounts**: Register and log in to track personal model preferences
 - **Voice Search**: Click the microphone to dictate your question
+- **Custom API Key**: Use the default key or specify your own in Settings

 ## Environment Variables

 Set `OPENROUTER_API_KEY` as a secret when deploying the Cloudflare worker.
+The worker will use this key unless you provide your own from the Settings page.
 Use `ACCESS_CONTROL_ALLOW_ORIGIN` to control which origins may access the Worker APIs.
 Provide `*` to allow any origin or a comma separated list of allowed origins.